Skip to content

-Three commands to go from zero to working skills.
-Run these at the root of your repository.
+Run these commands at the root of your repository.

 Create agents.toml and the .agents/skills/ directory.
-The interactive setup prompts for which agent tools you use (Claude, Cursor, etc.).
+Interactive setup prompts for the agent tools you use, such as Claude, Cursor, Codex, VS Code, or OpenCode.

 npx @sentry/dotagents init